MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/schedule-antivirus-scans.md

 - By default, Microsoft Defender Antivirus checks for an update 15 minutes before the time of any scheduled scans.
 You can [manage the schedule for when protection updates should be downloaded and applied](manage-protection-update-schedule-microsoft-defender-antivirus.md) to override this default.

-- If a device is unplugged and running on battery during a scheduled full scan, the scheduled scan will stop with event 1002, which states that the scan stopped before completion.
-Microsoft Defender Antivirus will run a full scan at the next scheduled time.
+- If a device is unplugged and running on battery during a scheduled full scan, the scheduled scan stops with event 1002, which states that the scan stopped before completion.
+Microsoft Defender Antivirus runs a full scan at the next scheduled time.

 - Scheduled scans run according to the local time zone of the device.